 2. BATA INDIA PRIVATE LIMITED VS PYARELAL:

 In this case, the plaintiff filed a dilution case against the defendant.
 Even though the defendants were dealing with a different product, the injunction was passed.
 There was some element of diminishment in the plaintiff’s trademark.

 The principle of Dilution is enshrined in Section 29(4) of the Trade Marks Act, 1999, and the Court stated that the test for Dilution cannot be the same as that of deceptive similarity.

 4. BMW v DMW:

-The Court stated that the defendant has adopted the indispensable features of the plaintiff’s mark, and there is a clear visual and phonetic resemblance.
-Therefore, the defendant’s mark DMW is likely to deceive and cause confusion, and thus there is an established case of Dilution.
+The Court stated that the defendant has adopted the indispensable features of the plaintiff’s mark.
+And there is a clear visual and phonetic resemblance.
+Therefore, the defendant’s mark DMW is likely to deceive and cause confusion, thus there is an established case of Dilution.